IN THIS ARTICLE:

 Add a minimum scheduling notice

 Enter the amount of time you would like to give yourself before a meeting can be scheduled.
 The default minimum scheduling notice for all event types is 4 hours but it can be left blank if you don't need it.

 Add buffers before or after events

-Adding a buffer allows time to be tacked on to scheduled events.
+Adding a buffer allows time to be tacked on to events scheduled through Calendly.
 If you would like to add gaps between start times, then you'll want to edit your start time intervals for that day's availability.
 You can use buffer settings to:

 - Account for meetings running long